DFHack/dfhack/README.rst

                     in advmode.
 The issue is that the screen tries to force you to select the contents separately from the container.
 This forcefully skips child reagents.
+:fast-trade:     Makes Shift-Enter in the Move Goods to Depot and Trade screens select
+                 the current item (fully, in case of a stack), and scroll down one line.

 Mode switch and reclaim
 =======================